ZhangQin3/golua_standalone/README.md

 This is a Lua standalone package compiled with GO.

-With the package, the lua multi-thread can be supported via goroutine.
+With the package, the lua multi-thread can be supported via goroutine, and can extend lua with golang easily.